 - Parallel to the humeral head with concave under surface [ most common type]

 - Hooked – Anterior portion of the acromion has a hooked shape.
-This type is associated with increased incidence of shoulder impingement
+This type is associated with an increased incidence of shoulder impingement

 - Convex – The undersurface of the acromion is convex near the distal end [compare with type 2]